airbytehq/airbyte/docs/integrations/sources/intercom.md

 ### Setup guide

-How configuring the connector in the Airbyte UI:
+How to configure the connector in the Airbyte UI:

 1. Click Authenticate your account to sign in with Intercom and authorize your account.
 2. Fill in the `start date` field.